JorjaFox/website/_posts-old-blog/2021-05-19-csi-vegas-will-air-wednesdays-at-10pm-et.md

     - 'csi: vegas'
 ---

-CBS has released their new 2021-22 schedule and the time and date for <em>CSI: Vegas</em> is set at 10pm ET (9pm CT), on Wednesdays.
+CBS has released their new 2021-22 schedule and the time and date for _CSI: Vegas_ is set at 10pm ET (9pm CT), on Wednesdays.
 We do not yet have the release DAY yet, but should soon.

 From the <a href="https://www.viacomcbspressexpress.com/cbs-entertainment/shows/csi-vegas/releases/view?id=57660">announcement</a>: